 How Do I Know I Have Suffered Trauma?

 Believe it or not, some patients fail to realize they have suffered a traumatic injury.
 Some of the injuries we experience on a daily basis can have far-reaching effects on our teeth.
 Therefore, it is important to always watch for possible signs of dental injuries.
 In most people, the first sign is pain in an injured tooth following a blow to the head, mouth, or face.
 The pain may start immediately after the injury or a few days following.
-In some cases, the tooth might not show any signs of trauma.
+In some cases, the tooth might not show any signs of trauma and may require digital x-rays.

 While some injuries are not readily visible, others are obvious.
 When a tooth is cracked, chipped or knocked out, patients need to contact us immediately to have it properly examined.
 With proper care and the right treatment plan, dental trauma can be dealt with quickly and efficiently.